What is convertible term life insurance?

 Should you consider convertible term life insurance?

 Most term life insurance policies include a convertible term life insurance rider.
-It can be beneficial to understand how it works, and why you might want to use it.
+It can be beneficial to understand how this feature works, and why you might want to use it.

 There are a number of reasons why you might need to convert and extend your life insurance coverage past its original term.